Mastering AI-Driven Artifact Reduction for Stunning Photography

 Manual editing techniques are a common starting point for artifact reduction.
 Photographers often rely on tools like noise reduction filters in software such as Photoshop or Lightroom.
 Frequency separation is another technique used for smoothing skin, while cloning and healing brushes help remove blemishes.

 However, these methods have limitations.
 They can be time-consuming, require a high level of skill, and may even introduce new artifacts if not applied carefully.
+Trying to manually remove every speck of noise can be exhausting.

 Many software-based filters and plugins promise to simplify artifact reduction.
 Popular options include Topaz Denoise AI, the Nik Collection, and Neat Image.
 These tools offer various algorithms designed to reduce noise and sharpen images.